dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

     of other steps.
 This is a lot of "weight" to worry about and ensure _doesn't_ change.
 - As soon as the user interacts with the form on the first step, validations will occur for the entire form, **even for those inputs on hidden steps**.
     This means errors will already be populated before the user even interacted with them.
-- Testing big form was difficult.
+- Testing the big form was difficult.
+The tools were great-- I just bad-developered and didn't break it down well.

 Generally, I found it harder to "reason about", especially when I have computed fields and help text based on user input.